-Someone in your group will be asked to provide a name and contact information for your household at our entrance to help with contact tracing if need be.
+Upon visiting the Huron County Museum, someone in your group will be asked to provide a name and contact information for your household to help with contact tracing if need be.
 This information would only be shared with the Ministry of Health and Long-term Care in the event that an individual who attended the Museum tests positive for COVID-19 on our about the time you attended.

 To help keep everyone safe, please consider the following questions prior to your visit:

 - Have you travelled outside of the Province of Ontario in the past 14 days?

 - Have you been in contact with anyone who has travelled outside the Province of Ontario in the past 14 days?

 - Have you been in contact with anyone with a known or probable case of COVID-19?

 - Have you been in contact with anyone experiencing symptoms related to COVID-19?